joncheng-dev/CreatceousApi/README.md

 #### Note on Pagination

-CretaceousApi is set to return 10 results per page.
+CretaceousApi is set to return the first index of results, and show up to 10 results per page.
 To make modifications, opt to do one of the following:

-- _navigate to the project's Controller directory, file `AnimalsController.cs`, and edit the HttpGet controller's Get() action parameter `int pageSize = 10` to a different integer value_
+- _Navigate to the project's Controller directory, file `AnimalsController.cs`, and edit the HttpGet controller's Get() action parameters `pageIndex = 1` and `int pageSize = 10` to different integer values for pageIndex and pageSize respectively._
-- _change the parameters in the http request: `http://localhost:5000/api/Animals?pageIndex=1&pageSize=10`.
-Set the `pageSize` equal to a different integer value, such as 20 to return twenty results per page._
+- _Change the parameters in the http request: `http://localhost:5000/api/Animals?pageIndex=1&pageSize=10`.
+Set the parameters `pageIndex` and `pageSize` to different integer values, such as 2 for pageIndex to see the second page of all results, and 20 for pageSize to return twenty results per page, respectively._

 ### API Endpoints